Blog

 • Printers, copiers, and fax machines

-• Household electronics not covered by E-Cycle WA
+• Other household electronics not covered by E-Cycle WA

-At Junk B Gone’s Georgetown drop-off location, we make it clear what’s free and what might have a minor fee, so there are no surprises.
+At Junk B Gone’s Georgetown drop-off location, we make it clear what’s free and what has a minor fee, so there are no surprises.

 How Does the Electronics Drop-Off Process Work?